Nobody Mean More to Me Than You: Solidarity, Violence and the Community Accountable Intellectual

 Available Campus Workshops

-Sure You Want to Be Well?: Resilience in Graduate School
+Sure You Want to Be Well?: Resilience in Academic Settings

 The Sure You Want to Be Well?
-Resilience workshop is designed to help visionary underrepresented graduate students at any stage to tap into their renewable resources for inspiration and power.
+Resilience workshop is designed to help visionary underrepresented students and faculty at any stage to tap into their renewable resources for inspiration and power.
 Through a series of activities and conversations each participant will develop their own self-care plan.
 For insight from former participants check out the group poem “Daydreaming is a Renewable Resource.”

 Kinship, Memory and Movement: Empowered Mentorship

-This workshop is designed to help visionary underrepresented graduate students to identify the forms of mentorship they need, the best mentors to support their visions and the best practices to get and give the support that makes sustainable intergenerational intellectual practice possible.
+This workshop is designed to help visionary underrepresented students to identify the forms of mentorship they need, the best mentors to support their visions and the best practices to get and give the support that makes sustainable intergenerational intellectual practice possible.
 For an example of how this workshop transforms check out the group poem “Mentoring is More Than A Notion.”